flyingcircusio/batou/age-doc.md

 # Documentation for batou secrets with age.

 Using batou with age as a secrets backend works similar to using batou with gpg as before.
-Ther is a small format change in the secrets.cfg file, as well as renaming the secret files from "secret-*" to "secret-*.gpg" or "secret-*.age" for age encrypted secrets.
+There is a small format change in the secrets.cfg file, as well as renaming the secret files from "secret-*" to "secret-*.gpg" or "secret-*.age" for age encrypted secrets.